sebest/katana/README.md

 So even if a node is down it does not affect the service.

-It is highly recommended that every nodes in a cluster have the same files at a certain point in time but it is not required for the sync process to be realtime.
+It is highly recommended that every node in a cluster contains the same files at a certain point in time but it is not required for the sync process to be realtime.

 Nodes in a cluster provide redundancy and higher throughput.